isomorphic-git/isomorphic-git/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/_wmhilton.svg)](https://saucelabs.com/u/_wmhilton)

-It works with any modern browser (see list above) and uses [BrowserFS](https://www.npmjs.com/package/browserfs) to emulate the node 'fs' module.
-This means client-side JavaScript can be used to read *and write* to the web the same way you've been editing websites on your desktop since 2008 - using git.
+`isomorphic-git` is a pure JavaScript implementation of git that works in node and browser environments (including WebWorkers and ServiceWorkers).
+This means it can be used to read and write to to git repositories, as well as fetch from and push to git remotes like Github.

-Isomorphic-git does not impliment every feature found in the canonical git implementation.
-But it does aim for 100% compatibility.
+Isomorphic-git aims for 100% interoperability with the canonical git implementation.
 This means it does all its operations by modifying files in a ".git" directory just like the git you are used to.
-You can even use the `isogit` CLI to operate on existing git repositories on your desktop or server.
+The included `isogit` CLI can operate on git repositories on your desktop or server.

+Unlike earlier git-in-js solutions that were hypermodular, `isomorphic-git` aims to be a complete solution with no assembly required.
+The [high-level API](#high-level-git-api) is a [fluent](https://en.wikipedia.org/wiki/Fluent_interface) interface modeled after the git CLI and should feel natural to read and write.
+However, one size does not always fit.
+That's why `isomorphic-git` also has a [layered API](#lower-level-api) that frees you to build a solution using only the exact features you need.

 <hr>